 Remembrance Day is observed across Canada every November 11th, honouring the nation's war dead.
 One of Thomson's artistic contemporaries, John McCrae, was an enlisted doctor during the First World War and wrote the legendary poem "In Flanders Fields."
 The day, as with most war memorial days observed in the Western world, was initially selected because the Armistice to end the First World War was signed at 11am on the eleventh day of the eleventh month.
 Some claim that Thomson tried three different times to enlist with the Canadian military during World War I. William Little wrote that Tom was refused three times on account of his flat feet.
 There is however little evidence regarding Thomson's feelings about the war or that he ever attempted to enlist.

 "...She waits in the shadows 'til after dark

 "...Well he found his little lonely love

-Considered by some to be the "World's greatest author" (I've always been partial to whoever writes those "Clifford the Big Red Dog" tomes myself) Billy Shakespeare has penned some pretty well known plays and sonnets.
+Considered the world's greatest playwright, Billy Shakespeare has penned some pretty well known plays and sonnets.